 Below are some of the most frequently asked questions from physicians who are looking to work with Best Doctors.

-How does Best Doctors, Inc. determine who to include in the Best Doctors proprietary database?
+How does Best Doctors determine who to include on its database?

 Once a Best Doctor is selected, does he or she remain on the list forever?

-No, the peer review process requires that every listed Best Doctor be re-evaluated by their peers in each poll.
+No, our peer review process requires that every listed Best Doctor be re-evaluated by their peers in each biennial poll.

-What are the clinical requirements for a Best Doctors physician?
+What are the benefits of being recognized as a Best Doctor physician?